JWilkeGIS/JWilkeGIS.github.io/lobster-mushroom/README.md

 *Modeling Suitable Habitat for Hypomyces lactifluorum in Northern Arizona*

 ## Overview
 This GIS project identifies suitable habitats for the lobster mushroom (*Hypomyces lactifluorum*) using terrain, land use, and elevation data.
-These northern Arizona mushrooms are sought after by foragers for their unique flavor and texture.

 The goal was to create a habitat suitability model in QGIS using publicly available datasets and raster-based analysis techniques.